-“We are still open,” she said with an unsure grin, eyes darting around the pharmacy trying to see what cannot be seen…the future.
+“We are still open,” she said to me with an unsure grin, eyes darting around the pharmacy trying to see what cannot be seen…the future.

 Parul Patel has worked at CVS Pharmacy on Park Springs Blvd in Arlington for 17 years.

-I know, because she used to develop and print all… and I mean ALL of our pictures for our yearbook and for our newspaper…back in the days when we cut out black boxes, glued them onto a lay-out sheet, and then marked them to correspond with the correct photo.
+I know, because she used to develop and print all… and I mean ALL of our pictures for our yearbook and for our newspaper here.
+That was back in the days when we cut out black boxes, glued them onto a lay-out sheet perched on top of a light-box, and then marked them to correspond with the correct photo.